 Coup in Myanmar: Nothing has changed

-It said in a statement that the government leaders had been in the hands of the military commander, General Min Aung Hlaing, for a year.
+It said in a statement that the government leadership had been in the hands of the military commander, General Min Aung Hlaing, for a year.
 But what really happened in Myanmar?

 Southeast Asian countries, which have all been colonies of European countries, have often tasted military rule.
 Military rule in the region ended after they transitioned from underdeveloped countries to civilian systems and achieved economic progress through revolution, demonstrations, or ballot boxes.
 And democracy became dominant in most of them.